Skatox/kim/README.md

 sudo ./uninstall.sh
 ```

-Alternatively, check your favorite package manager for a KIM package.
+Alternatively, check your favorite package manager for a KIM package. << Kim for KDE 6.x does not exist in any package manager.

 ## Usage